10 Strategies for Pet Tax Deductions

 • Even goats in a yoga business – yes, seriously!

-The list of animals that can be used for work is extensive, if your ‘working animal’ serves a legitimate business purpose the following expenses related to the operations of the business will be deductible:
+The list of animals that can be used for work is extensive.
+If your ‘working animal’ serves a legitimate business purpose the following expenses related to the operations of the business will be deductible:

 • The purchase of the animal